robertogattabs/forensicRadiomics-liver/README.md

 ## Contacts

-For any questions, issues or further information : *< corresponding author del paper >*
+For any questions, issues or further information about this project: *fabio.degiorgio@unicatt.it*

 ## References